The Best Way to Build an Audit Trail for RevRec

 The key is to anticipate these scenarios and build the logic to manage them directly into your reconciliation process.
 When your template can account for variables from the start, you avoid the frantic, error-prone manual adjustments that so often happen at the end of the month.
 Let’s walk through some of the most common complex situations and how you can prepare your template to manage them effectively.
 This proactive approach not only saves time but also ensures your financial reporting remains accurate and compliant, no matter what a contract throws at you.

-Address Multiple Performance Obligations
+What to Do with Multiple Performance Obligations

 Think of performance obligations as the specific promises you’ve made to your customer within a single contract.
 For a software company, this could include the initial setup, the annual software license, and ongoing technical support.
 Each of these promises can have different delivery timelines and, therefore, different revenue recognition schedules.
 Tracking these distinct obligations is a core requirement of ASC 606 compliance.
 Your template should allow you to itemize each performance obligation, assign a value to it, and apply a unique recognition rule.
 This prevents you from recognizing all the revenue from a contract at once and gives you a much clearer picture of your actual earnings over time.

-Track Variable Consideration
+How to Track Variable Consideration

 Variable consideration includes anything that can change the total price of a contract, such as discounts, rebates, credits, or performance bonuses.
 These variables can make it tricky to pinpoint the exact transaction price at the start of an agreement.
 For example, if you offer a refund if a customer doesn't meet certain success metrics, that potential refund is a form of variable consideration.
 Your reconciliation template needs a way to log these variables and adjust revenue forecasts accordingly.
 By creating specific fields to track different billing cycles, payment terms, and potential price adjustments, you can ensure your recognized revenue reflects the most likely amount you’ll receive.